 For several years, Legendairy has stayed the course, being the company to provide moms with supplements to aid them on their pumping journey.
 I have used and have provided clients with coupons and referrals to Legendairy products in the past.
 As the company grew over the last year, I found myself not sure if they lost focus.
 This is my personal opinion because, unlike most readers, my job is all things breastmilk so I try to stay in the know of everything I can.
 This brings me to the new Duette by Legendiary Milk that is on pre-sale.

 This is where Pumpables comes into play.
-There are two particular issues I see: Legendairy is claiming Liquid Silicone flanges as “unique technology” displayed on their website and marketing posts, that they are the only company responsible for the creation of these Liquid Shields.
+There are two particular issues I see: Legendairy is claiming Liquid Silicone flanges a “unique technology” displayed on their website and marketing posts, and that they are the only company responsible for the creation of these Liquid Shields.
 This unique technology they are graciously sharing with the world was actually invented by others.
 They were, of course, brought forth by Pumpables years prior and still being sold by them today, around the world.
-Before that, Horigen, had a similar flange in 2017 but Pumpables improved upon it to the point they are the only USA based supplier for these Liquid Silicone shields and Legendiary is not.
+Before that, Horigen, had a similar flange in 2017 but Pumpables improved upon it to the point they are the only USA-based supplier for these Liquid Silicone shields and Legendiary is not.

 Legendairy seems to be infringing upon Pumpables trademark as they are using two names, first is “Liquid Kit” when referencing a silicone flange and they added their own name of “Fluid Kit”.
 How close of a name can you get when you are actually copying the product?